Exploring the Trail

 Top Tips for Enjoying the Trail

-this Closure NoticeRemember to follow the Countryside Code and to check tide times before setting out.
+When walking along the coast please check tide times before setting out.

-How do I get to the England Coast Path?
+How do I get to the King Charles III England Coast Path?

 It’s easy to reach the South West Coast using public transport.